-There are a few reasons why your dog destroys toys – it could be boredom, the natural prey drive within them, or even taught behaviour.
+There are a few reasons why dogs destroy toys – it could be boredom, the natural prey drive within them, or even taught behaviour.
 The main thing to remember is that this is often normal in all dogs – and is not necessarily a sign of aggression or malicious destruction!

 To best protect your home and all of your bits and pieces from being torn apart seam by seam, patience is key.
 The same goes for any excessive chewing and to avoid creating a bad habit in your pet long-term.

 You need to help your four-legged friend by helping them find new ways to let off excess steam.
 In some cases, they might just be looking for one or two things to get their puppy teeth into to cope with teething.